St Lawrence CE Primary School

 To make the most of this opportunity we have formed an Alton partnership of 11 primary schools.
 As a group the Alton cluster of primary schools has decided to use part of the money to employ a PE teacher.
 The idea is to provide our teachers with an opportunity to work alongside a qualified PE professional to further support them in the delivery of high quality PE and games lessons.
-The PE teacher we have employed (Leo Maliphant) will work across all the schools teaching PE to provide new opportunities and ideas to pupils and teachers alike.
+We have employed a specialist teacher to work across works the 11 schools teaching PE/sports providing new opportunities and ideas to pupils and teachers alike.
 We feel this method provides excellent training for our teaching staff and provides a wider of range of opportunities for the children.
 For example voer the past two years, Leo has creating orienteering opportunities at each of our 11 sites.

 What are the aims for this role?